jzombie/rust-embed-bytes/embed-resources/README.md

 # embed-resources (Work in Progress)

+**This is a prototype; the documentation may not be correct, and the API is subject to change,**

 `embed-resources` is a Rust crate built on top of [`embed-bytes`](https://crates.io/crates/embed-bytes) that extends its functionality to handle multiple resource types: local files, URLs, and in-memory data.
 It also supports optional Gzipped compression for reduced storage size.

 Unlike `embed-bytes`, which directly embeds assets, `embed-resources` simplifies managing mixed resources by organizing them in a virtual "container."
 Resources are automatically converted into `.bin` files, and a Rust source file is generated to embed them using `include_bytes!`.